Age-Related Macular Degeneration Treatment

 - Eat more fish or take a fish oil supplement — studies have shown that people over age 50 who eat fish at least once a week were 40 percent less likely to have beginning-stage AMD.
 Those who ate fish at least three times a week were less likely to have late-stage AMD.

-- Eat fruits and nuts daily — Studies have shown higher intake of fruits and nuts reduces the risk of wet AMD and they help slow the progression of early or intermediate AMD.
+- Eat fruits and nuts daily — Studies have shown that a higher intake of fruits and nuts reduces the risk of wet AMD, and they help slow the progression of early or intermediate AMD.

 - Limit your intake of refined carbohydrates — Foods that cause a rapid increase in blood sugar and insulin release are thought to increase the risk of developing AMD.